This post contains affiliate links.

 And the main reason for this is that on standard home carpets the ball is likely to weave and bobble even when you hit it with a very true stroke.

 As a result if you are practicing some putting drills which are specifically aimed at checking whether you are hitting the ball ‘end over end’ in a straight line a standard carpet or hard floor is not the ideal surface.

-You will never be able to be certain that it wasn’t the carpet which made you hit the ball offline and therefore instructors will frequently recommend that you use a putting matt or some other surface which is ‘true’ enough to make sure the ball runs exactly where you set it off.
+You will never be able to be certain that it wasn’t the carpet that made you hit the ball offline and therefore instructors will frequently recommend that you use a putting matt or some other surface that is ‘true’ enough to make sure the ball runs exactly where you set it off.

 Remember that does not mean you can’t still practice your putting stroke endlessly on the carpet.